Teens who changed a digital billboard to display pornography identified by police - Local News 8

 Drivers had a tough time staying focused on the road.

-“I kind of almost got in an accident” just after the lewd images flashed before him on the road, Justin Kammo told CNN affiliate WXYZ.
+“I kind of almost got in an accident” just after the lewd images flashed before him on the road, a driver told CNN affiliate WXYZ.
 “You could kind of see people started to brake a lot behind me, because I think they were doing the same thing, like a double take.”

 Auburn Hills police began receiving calls around 11 p.m. that the billboard was displaying graphic images.
 They reached out to the emergency contact for the company operating the sign, Triple Communications, and the company promptly shut down the sign.